Kinds & Bloodlines

 Last updated

-Beastborn: humanoid wild kind.
+Beastborn: humanoid animals.

 Colossals: enormous humanoids.